 EXPERIENCE: AMG is a team of established professional practitioners that have held operational and financial accountable executive positions across all sectors of the industry.
+Our track record extends from legacy to low cost, from start-up to turnaround, across the aviation value chain.

 METHODOLOGY: We have worked together as a team for more than a decade, having developed and applied a consistent methodology, covering the breadth of requirements for any airline business to succeed.
 One of our core values is to develop and empower local teams.